tls-md/tls-md/TLS/Concepts/BUTCHER.md

 MERCHANT KILLING ANIMALS SELLING their MEAT.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The general word is tú 屠, and this word has no competitors, although compounds show that butchers could specialise in beef, lamb and dog.
+1. The general word is tú [[屠]], and this word has no competitors, although compounds show that butchers could specialise in beef, lamb and dog.
 The default meat sold was pork.
 ## Modern Chinese Criteria
 屠夫
 屠伯